MMLabCodes/polymersimulator/docs/sw_build_systems_tutorial.rst

 The only argument for this class method is the name of the molecule being parameterized - due to the manager object (an instance of **SnippetSimManage**) being passed to **BuildAmberSystems** it can find the directory easily.
 The filepath of the .ac file is also returned, but it is not required for anything other than ensuring the file exists and has actually been generated.

-The next step is to parameterize caffeine.
+The next step is to parameterize caffeine - this function uses the generalized amber forcefield (**GAFF**) forcefield by default.

 .. code-block:: python